5 Easiest States to Establish Residency In

 Vehicle Registration

-Out of states with no state income tax, Florida is one of three states where you can register your vehicle without having to drive it all the way to the state.
+Florida is one of three states with no state income tax, and a vehicle does not need to be registered in the state.
 Other states, like Texas, require an annual in-state vehicle inspection.

 Downsides

-Unlike South Dakota, Florida requires a residential address to get a driver’s license or register a vehicle.
-This means you can’t use a personal mailbox address but must use a house, apartment, or RV park instead.
+Unlike South Dakota, Florida requires a residential address to apply for a driver’s license and to register a vehicle.
+This means you can’t use a simple mailbox as a residential address but must use house, apartment, or RV park instead.

 Fortunately, SavvyNomad can provide you with a residential and mailing address for a small monthly fee.